 For substitution, use the same weight of ground flax as you would xanthan gum.
 Then mix it in twice the amount of water (2 tbsp of ground flax mixed with 4 tbsp of hot boiling water).

 Agar Agar is a seaweed derivative which acts as a stabilizer, thickener and binding agent.
-It, like the other above mentioned agents, forms a gel-like paste when mixed with water.
+It, like the other alternatives mentioned above, forms a gel-like paste when mixed with water.
 It is a popular vegan alternative to gelatin (another binding agent derived from animals) with excellent moisture retention properties.

 It makes dough stretchy and elastic while making breads chewier.
 It’s recommended that you exercise restraint when using agar agar as it can retain so much moisture that breads and cakes end up soggy.